ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 bulk download for which bitrate adaptation is not applicable.
 Composite flows from multiple applications, such as tunneled flows, might only have a subset of the involved applications that are capable of handling SCONE signals.
-Therefore, when a network element detects a flow using more bandwidth than advertised via SCONE, it SHOULD fall back to rate limiting based on congestion control signals, as if the flow were not using SCONE at all.
+Therefore, when a network element detects a flow using more bandwidth than advertised via SCONE, it might switch to applying its policies for non-SCONE flows, using congestion control signals.

 The time and scope over which a rate limit applies is not specified.
 The effective rate limit might change without being signaled.
 The signaled limit